Variable Recurring Payments FAQs

 # What proof do ASPSPs need to provide to PISP in order to claim money back from customer disputes?

 The regulatory requirements relating to ASPSP and PISP disputes, including the burden of proof are outlined in the PSRs.
-While OBIE is unable to provide advice on this issue, there is useful information on this in the June 2019 FCA Approach document, specifically in paragraphs (8.189 -8.330) (opens new window)
+While OBL is unable to provide advice on this issue, there is useful information on this in the June 2019 FCA Approach document, specifically in paragraphs (8.189 -8.330) (opens new window)

 # Do ASPSPs need to differentiate between sweeping VRPs and non-sweeping VRPs from a customer perspective?